rtfmkiesel/geopipe/README.md

 # & all of the sub modules associated with the ones mentioned above
 ```

+## Backstory
+I wanted to do some _statistics_ on `.ch` domains.
+But since Swiss laws only apply to servers located in Switzerland, I needed a way to filter out domains which would have the correct TLD but are not located in Switzerland.

+I've also never done something in GO before and since all the cool "pipe tools" are written in GO I thought I would teach myself something new.

+For a bit more check out my [Blog Post](https://lukasec.ch/posts/geopipe.html).

 ## Feedback
 This was my first time coding in Golang.
 As always, feedback via public channels or merge/pull requests is appreciated.